natalieagus/50002/docs/Hardware/e_sequentiallogic.md

 Look at the figure above.
 Let D be the "user" input to the Flip-Flop and OUT be the output "Q" of the Flip-Flop.
 When one of the timing constraints ($$t_{H}$$ in this case) imposed by the dynamic discipline is violated, we may end up storing the invalid values during `memory` mode.
 This event of storing invalid value is called the **metastable state**.

+{: .important}
+When <span style="color:red; font-weight: bold;">dynamic discipline is violated</span>, there's no guarantee that our DFFs can produce a valid output: *it can be valid, or invalid*.
+When its output is invalid, we call it to be suffering from the **metastable state**.

 ## [The Metastable State](https://www.youtube.com/watch?v=HlizelEp4Yc&t=5110s)